raheemadamboev/image-search-app/README.md

 <img src="https://imgur.com/Ov5imsc.jpg" alt="Italian Trulli" width="200" height="200">

-For getting images Unsplash API is used <a href="https://unsplash.com/developers">for more</a>
+Unsplash API is used for getting images  <a href="https://unsplash.com/developers">for more</a>